 In this Mayfair courtyard garden, a low maintenance design extends functionality for the whole family, where we crafted an asymmetrical composition by utilising an artificial grass verge highlighting a white, tiled patio.
 The minimalist layout enhances movement, producing a play area for two boys, while an elegant stretch of grass underlines Box hedging linearity, augmenting a layered detail design palette of tactile jade hues to complete a sequence of integral patio ideas.

 Artificial turf forms a versatile outdoor carpet, when shaped into varied contours.
 In this contemporary family garden, faux grassiness is centred between bands of granite and limestone, producing a lush, clean surface.
 The soft, green canvas is mirrored in surrounding Black bamboo and Palm tree foliage, defining an ideal scheme for both the grown-ups and their kids.
 For a working family in North London, the grass provides upbeat ambience and less maintenance rigmarole.

 This expansive Vauxhall roof garden, at St George Wharf, required a surface solution for its upper deck, and when our client mentioned he often plays golf, we designed and installed a putting green.
 Along a gusty river aspect, with a diminishing greenscape, surrounded by a concrete forest of high-rise buildings, infusing a touch of verdancy is pivotal.
-The textured grass echoes globular London plane treetops along Albert Embankment in summer, floating tranquilly above River Thames in surreal manner, while a taller, deeper artificial grass motif replicates the roof garden's apex and its distinct, boatlike outline – producing an easily manageable, sustainable rooftop environment.
+The textured grass echoes globular London plane treetops along Albert Embankment in summer, floating tranquilly above River Thames in a surreal manner, while a deeper artificial grass motif replicates the roof garden's apex and its distinct boatlike outline – producing an easily manageable, sustainable rooftop environment.